vinay-chowdary/bash/README.md

 file name suggests the concept for which it is coded.

-projects : these are these are the scripts that i made to put all the concepts i had learnt together. these projects are very simple and they are mostly begining level projects
+projects : these are the scripts that i made to put all the concepts that i had learnt, together. these projects are mostly begining level projects